 Vanilla: for flavor.
 I use and love this vanilla extract!

 Papanicholas Toasted Southern Pecan Coffee: gives these muffins a wonderful nutty coffee flavor.
+If you’re not a fan of coffee but love chai, you can replace the coffee with more milk.

 Whole milk: for moisture.
 You can use 2%, 1% or your favorite plant-based milk here, just note that the texture may change and the muffins may be less light and fluffy.